gbd-consult/qwebgisapp/README.md

 ### Updates

 Build the zip file as above, upload it to the client (replacing any existing zips) and re-run the "Installation" step.

+## License

+This program is free software.
+It is licensed under the MIT License, see LICENSE for further information.